 Wis.
 Stat. s.
-85.16, provides the Department with authority to make rules deemed necessary interpreting the provisions of any statute enforced or administered by the agency, if the agency considers it necessary to effectuate the purpose of the statute..."
+227.11 (2), provides the Department with authority to "promulgate rules interpreting the provisions of any statute enforced or administered by the agency, if the agency considers it necessary to effectuate the purpose of the statute..."
 Wis.
 Stat. s.
 349.13 (3m) (e), expressly requires the Department to promulgate rules related to subsection Wis.
 Stat. s.
-349.13 effectuate the purpose of that statutory subsection.
+349.13 (3m), and this proposed rulemaking reflects rulemaking the Department considers necessary to effectuate the purpose of that statutory subsection.